-Julia Elman is a UX Lead at Ad Hoc.
-She has 15 years of experience in design and technology.
+Julia Elman is a User Experience Lead for Login.gov.
+She has 17 years of experience in design and technology.
 Known as a leader in her field, her most recent work experience includes VA Lighthouse, an API platform that gives developers secure access to the VA data they need to build helpful tools and services for Veterans, the Zapier Visual Identity, the U.S. Web Design System project, Pulse and developing the project scoping and evaluation process for 18F Experience Design.

 Prior to Ad Hoc, Julia grew the fully remote Zapier Design Team staff, workflows and processes to help meet the needs of a quickly growing company.
 She established an effective, repeatable hiring process to streamline the hiring cadence of Product Designers and UX Researchers.
 Julia also led the completion of the first Zapier Visual Identity to establish a cohesive, uniform brand.